djmasde/catwm/README.md

    -unmapnotify function, for, rares windows, ex: thunderbird, firefox...

     Before this, catwm crashes, with about dialogs or new window, from these windows..

- * 22.07.14

-   -About: catwm -v,

-   -Removed a obsolete header,

-   -changed volume keybindings.

  * 05.07.19 -> v0.3.
 Multiple desktops and correct some bugs
  * 30.06.10 -> v0.2.
 Back again \o/